themattspiral/fast-prng-wasm/README.md

 ## Features:
 - Simple usage from JavaScript/TypeScript
 - Supports both Node and browsers (should work in any JS runtime that supports WebAssembly)
-- Transparent, synchronous WASM binary loading
-- Embedded WASM binaries - No `fs` or `fetch` required
+- Transparent, synchronous embedded WASM binary loading - No `fs` or `fetch` required
-- Single value and bulk array output functions, with 4 output types:
+- Single value and bulk array-fill output functions, with 4 main return types:
-  - 64-bit Integer (as `BigInt`)
+  - 64-bit Integer (as `bigint`)
-  - 53-bit Integer (as `Number`) - e.g. the maximum number of random bits we can squeeze into a JS `Number`
+  - 53-bit Integer (as `number`) - e.g. the maximum number of random bits we can squeeze into a JS `number`
-  - 32-bit Integer (as `Number`)
+  - 32-bit Integer (as `number`)
-  - Float (as `Number`)
+  - Float (as `number`, between 0 and 1)
 - Seedable PRNGs (or self/auto-seeded)
 - Unique stream selection / jump function (for shared-seed parallel generation)
-- Designed for speed - SIMD versions allow higher throughput
+- Designed to maximize generation speed, including SIMD support
 - Can be used within other AssemblyScript projects as part of a larger WASM binary compilation
+- Monte Carlo unit square vs unit circle test

-## Supported PRNG Algorithms:
+## PRNG Algorithms:
-These 5 algorithms are supported for their speed, execellent statistical 'randomness', and their ability to be parallelized using SIMD.
+These algorithms are supported for their high speed, execellent statistical randomness, and ability to be parallelized.

-- **PCG XSH RR:** 32-bit generator with 64 bits of state
+- **PCG (XSH RR):** 32-bit generator with 64 bits of state
 - **Xoroshiro128+:** 64-bit generator with 128 bits of state (2<sup>128</sup> period)
 - **Xoroshiro128+ (SIMD):** A SIMD-enabled version of above (provides 2 random outputs for the price of 1 when using array output)
 - **Xoshiro256+:** 64-bit generator with 256 bits of state (2<sup>256</sup> period)